AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/experience-cloud-interface-overview.md

 **What happens to my bookmarks?**

-Bookmarks will be redirected.
+Bookmarks are redirected.
 For example, if you were to navigate to https://apps.marketo-measure.com/Discover/391, you would be redirected to https://experience.adobe.com/marketo-measure/Discover/391 after completing authentication.

 **I can't log in to [!DNL Marketo Measure] through the Experience Cloud Interface.
 What might the issue be?**

-If you can log in to Adobe Experience Cloud, but see the a page like the following, the issue could be on the [!DNL Marketo Measure] side:
+If you can log in to Adobe Experience Cloud, but see a page like the following, the issue could be on the [!DNL Marketo Measure] side:

    ![](assets/unified-shell-overview-11.png)

-If you receive the above error, please [contact Support](https://nation.marketo.com/t5/support/ct-p/Support) for assistance.
+If you receive the above error, [contact Support](https://nation.marketo.com/t5/support/ct-p/Support) for assistance.